evmcnb/quartz/content/Psychiatric History Taking.md

 ### Alcohol or substance abuse

-The use of alcohol or recreational drugs is common and may be a trigger for a condition, an attempt to manage the symptoms of a condition or a substance misuse disorder
+The use of alcohol or recreational drugs is common and may be a trigger for a condition, an attempt to manage the symptoms of a condition or a [[Snippets/Substance Misuse Disorder|Substance Misuse Disorder]]

 There are several screening questions for alcohol use, for example, “**CAGE**“: